Your Website Isn't a One-Time Project (And the Myth Is Costing You)

 Maintaining a website is not one big annual task.
 It is a set of recurring, relatively small actions that compound dramatically over time when done consistently — and compound against you when neglected.

-- Security patches and software updates.
-If your site runs on a CMS, that software releases regular updates.
+Security patches and software updates.
+If your site runs on a CMS — WordPress, Drupal, or any similar platform — that software releases regular updates.
 Some are cosmetic.
 Many patch vulnerabilities that hackers actively exploit.
 Leaving a site unpatched is leaving the door unlocked because no one has broken in yet.

-- Plugin and integration updates.
-The average business website runs between five and twenty plugins or third-party integrations.
+Plugin and integration updates.
+The average business website runs between five and twenty plugins or third-party integrations: contact forms, booking systems, payment gateways, analytics tools, live chat.
+Each is maintained by its own team and releases its own updates.
 A plugin compatible with your CMS in January may break silently in June if neither is updated in sync.

-- Content freshness.
+Content freshness.
 Search engines treat content freshness as a ranking signal.
 A blog last updated at launch tells Google your site is dormant.
+Product pages with stale pricing or discontinued services confuse customers and erode trust.
+Regular updates are not optional for sites that depend on search traffic.

-- SEO maintenance.
+SEO maintenance.
 The keywords driving traffic in year one may perform very differently in year two.
-Internal linking needs review.
+Internal linking needs review as new pages are added.
+Title tags and meta descriptions need periodic tuning.
 An SEO audit every six months is the difference between staying found and becoming invisible.

-- Performance monitoring.
+Performance monitoring.
 Site speed is a ranking factor and a conversion factor.
 A site that loaded in 1.8 seconds at launch can degrade to 4 seconds within a year as images accumulate and scripts multiply.
+Over 80% of users say a positive mobile experience makes them more likely to engage with a business.
+A slow site loses customers daily, silently, without a single error message.

 What Neglect Actually Costs You